First Observation of $D^{0(+)}\to \bar K\omega e^+\nu_e$ and Determination of the Branching Fraction of $\bar K_1(1270)\to \bar K \omega$

-The uncertainties from the $\bar{K}_1(1270)$ line shape are estimated by varying the mass and width of $\bar{K}_1(1270)$ by $\pm 1\sigma$.
-The maximum changes in the signal efficiencies, 3.5\% and 5.6\%, are assigned as the corresponding systematic uncertainties for the $D^0$ and $D^+$ channels.
-The uncertainties due to the signal decay model are estimated by generating signal MC samples with phase space~\cite{evtgen} instead of the ISGW2 model.
-To be conservative, the relative signal efficiency variations, 5.7\% and 5.1\%, are taken as the systematic uncertainties for the $D^0$ and $D^+$ channels, respectively.
+The uncertainties from the $\bar{K}_1(1270)$ lineshape are estimated by varying the mass of $\bar{K}_1(1270)$ by $\pm 1\sigma$, and changing the width into 146~MeV or 200~MeV and re-measure the signal efficiency.
+The maximum changes of the signal efficiencies, 2.9\% and 5.1\% for the $D^0$ and $D^+$ channels, are assigned as the uncertainties.

+The uncertainties due to the signal decay model are estimated by generating $D^{0(+)}\to K^-\pi^+\pi^{-(0)}e^+\nu_e$ MC events using the amplitude model from Ref.~\cite{zyj}, and applying a gradient-boosted reweighting technique~\cite{GBR} to $D^{0(+)}\to \bar{K}\omega e^+\nu_e$ MC events at the generator and reconstructed levels, using $q^2$, $p_{K_1}$, and $p_e$ as input variables.
+The resulting changes in signal efficiencies, $4.9\%$ and $5.4\%$ for the $D^0$ and $D^+$ channels, are assigned as the uncertainties.